Khloe Kardashian Teaches Daughter True About Self-Love In Adorable Instagram Video

-At just 11 months old, True Thompson is already loving herself.
+At just 11-months-old, True Thompson is already loving herself.
 On Thursday evening, Khloe Kardashian shared a sweet video of her baby daughter posing in front of a mirror as her mother rattled off a few positive affirmations.
 The Good American founder is known to frequently share self-love and healing mantras on social media, and it is clear she is teaching True at a young age to do the same.

 The video on Khloe’s Instagram feed showed True sitting happily in front of a mirror in an adorable black floral onesie with flowing sleeves, according to E!
 News.
-She leaned in to the mirror to give herself a few kisses as she said, “I.”
+She leaned into the mirror to give herself a few kisses as she said, “I.”

-Meanwhile, the 34-year-old Keeping Up with the Kardashians star stood in the background and asked True, “Do you love yourself?
+Meanwhile, the 34-year-old Keeping Up With the Kardashians star stood in the background and asked True, “Do you love yourself?
 Do you say, ‘I am so beautiful?'”

 Khloe continued to point at the mirror, encouraging True to take a good look at herself.